-Overview for the Fiscal Year Ended September 30,
+Overview for the Fiscal Year Ended September 30, 2018

-In the fiscal year under review, revenue for the Other Businesses segment increased 10.5% from the previous equivalent fiscal new businesses.
+In the fiscal year under review, revenue for the Other Businesses segment increased 10.5% from the previous equivalent fiscal period to ¥2,101 million, while the segment incurred an operating loss of ¥186 million, a greater loss than the operating loss of ¥76 million posted in the previous equivalent fiscal period.
+The business continued efforts from the irregular six-month period ended September 30, 2017 to cultivate managers and generate new businesses.
 To cultivate managers, we strengthened internal support structures.
-We also increased investments in fields associated with regional revitalization as one of our new business domains
+We also increased investments in fields associated with regional revitalization as one of our new business domains.

-The term "previous equivalent fiscal period" refers to the period from October 1.
-2016 to September 30, 2017 and has been used for comparative purposes in light of our decision to change settlement dates.
+The term "previous equivalent fiscal period" refers to the period from October 1, 2016 to September 30, 2017 and has been used for comparative purposes in light of our decision to change settlement dates.